 So, should I try a Bulgaria ski holiday?

-If you’re a first-timer wanting to give skiing or snowboarding a go or a mixed-ability group wanting to ski together, if you want to make the most of your money or are just looking to experience a different culture and try something new, then skiing in Bulgaria is definitely worth trying.
-I was pleasantly surprised by the facilities and you can’t beat the value.
+If you’re a first-timer wanting to give skiing or snowboarding a try, or a mixed-ability group wanting to ski together, if you want to make the most of your money or are just looking to experience a different culture and try something new, then skiing in Bulgaria is definitely worth trying.
+I was pleasantly surprised by the facilities and the value.

 But if you’re an expert skier who’s looking for adrenaline-fuelled black runs or wants to cover lots of ground during their trip, or a luxury-lover looking for designer shops and Michelin-starred restaurants, then you might be better off sticking to the Alps.